Buying a house in the Netherlands?

 - Property's value: you are allowed to finance up to 100 percent of a property's market value.
 For example, if you buy a house for 300.000 euros, you can get a maximum mortgage for 300.000 euros.

-There are, however, two ways to increase your maximum mortgage:
+There are, however, two ways to increase your maximum mortgage in the Netherlands:

 - Sustainability: if you want to invest in home sustainability or buy a house that's already energy-efficient, you can borrow up to 106 percent of the property's market value.
 You can invest this extra money to buy a solar water heater, install a high efficiency boiler, improve insulation of walls and floors or take other measures to reduce energy consumption in the house.